TheWWWorm/gt_discord_bot/README.md

 # Guardian Tales discord bot
-Bot that has a few nice commans, for use on GT discord server
+Bot that has a few nice commans for use in GT discord server
 ## Install

-* Dowload and isntall latest vesrsion of node.js from https://nodejs.org/
+* Dowload and install latest version of node.js from https://nodejs.org/
 * After that, navigate to the root of the projects folder and execute the following commands

 ```